(Previously we’ve looked at Dublin’s oldest established restaurants and the city’s first Chinese restaurants)

 Originally based at 11 Merrion Row, it moved around the corner to Merrion Court in the early 1960s.
 Ran by the Sidoli family from Bardi for 57 years, it was taken over by Giorgio Casari in 1995.

-In the ‘The Book of Dublin’ (1948) it was described as offering “central European cooking and very good of its kind.
+In ‘The Book of Dublin’ (1948) it was described as offering “central European cooking and very good of its kind.
 A quiet place for a slow meal and good conversation.
 The clientele is cosmopolitan, literary or artistic.”

 Ostinelli’s at 17 Hawkins Street (1945 – 1963)